aiven/terraform-provider-aiven/docs/resources/organization_application_user.md

 subcategory: ""
 description: |-
   Creates and manages an organization application user.
 Application users https://aiven.io/docs/platform/howto/manage-application-users can be used for programmatic access to the platform.
-  This resource is in the limited availability stage and may change without notice.
-To enable this feature, contact the sales team mailto:sales@aiven.io.
-After it's enabled, set the PROVIDER_AIVEN_ENABLE_BETA environment variable to use the resource.
 ---

 # aiven_organization_application_user (Resource)

 Creates and manages an organization application user.
 [Application users](https://aiven.io/docs/platform/howto/manage-application-users) can be used for programmatic access to the platform.

-**This resource is in the limited availability stage and may change without notice.**  To enable this feature, contact the [sales team](mailto:sales@aiven.io).
-After it's enabled, set the `PROVIDER_AIVEN_ENABLE_BETA` environment variable to use the resource.

 ## Example Usage